-An animated series, which debuted in 2005, about the adventures of 12-year-old Brady Plunkett, who lives in a world where monsters are commonplace and make popular household pets.
+A Canadian-French-British animated series, which debuted in 2005 on YTV, about the adventures of 12-year-old Brady Plunkett, who lives in a world where monsters are commonplace and make popular household pets.
 Brady is the local monster expert in the town of Ravenville; whenever there's a monster problem, be it a rampaging dragon or just a yeti who keeps getting into people's garbage cans, he's the guy you want.

-A recurring plot point is Brady's search for his own pet monster, who went missing after being chased off by townspeople.
+A recurring plot point is Brady's search for his own pet monster, who goes missing in the first episode after being chased off by townspeople.